zellerin/tls-server-pocs/README.md

 - [method] **DO-NEW-CONNECTION** *LISTENING-SOCKET TLS (DISPATCH-METHOD (EQL :THREAD))*

-    Handle the connection in a new thread.
+    Handle the connection in a new dedicated thread.
+This is a method that is used, e.g., by Hunchentoot.

 <a id="x-28TLS-SERVER-3ADO-NEW-CONNECTION-20-28METHOD-20NIL-20-28T-20T-20-28EQL-20-3ANONE-2FHTTP2-29-29-29-29"></a>

 - [method] **DO-NEW-CONNECTION** *LISTENING-SOCKET TLS (DISPATCH-METHOD (EQL :NONE/HTTP2))*

     Handle the connection while doing nothing else using HTTP2 asdf library for actual work.
-Otherwise it is same as the `:NONE` method (i.e., serving a single client)
+Otherwise it is same as the `:NONE` method (i.e., serving a single client at time).

 <a id="x-28TLS-SERVER-3ADO-NEW-CONNECTION-20-28METHOD-20NIL-20-28T-20-28EQL-20NIL-29-20-28EQL-20-3AASYNC-29-29-29-29"></a>